ticketmaster-api/ticketmaster-api.github.io/products-and-docs/apis/publish/index.md

 ### Http Response Codes

 {: .nested-list}
-- `200` - Success or SuccessWarning
+- `200` - Success (may contain warnings)
     * Publication successful
-    * May contain warnings:
+    * Warnings, if any:
         - unknown properties - any properties unknown to Publish API.
         - missing properties - expected non-mandatory properties:
             * `Venue` or `Place` is preferred.
 - `400` - Rejected
-    * Publication rejected due to missing/invalid properties or malformated request
+    * Publication rejected due to missing/invalid properties or malformed request
     * Validation rules:
         - `Id` is generated and must not be provided
         - `Venue` and `Place` are mutually exclusive, only one should be provided.